My Family Tree(s)

 Tu B’Shevat was always big celebration in our home.
 My mother's name was Ilana אילנה, tree in Hebrew, and she was born on Tu b’Shevat in 1937.
 Her birthday was always celebrated around a table filled with delicious dried fruits and nuts.
 My mother loved trees and even our names reflect this love.

 My name is Erez ארז, reminiscent of the cedars of Lebanon that were brought to Jerusalem by King Solomon to build the first Jewish temple.
 My brother Amir’s אמיר name refers to the canopy of a tree and my sister’s name Neta נטע translates as sapling.

-This Saturday will mark the first Tu b’Shevat without our mother.
-It will not to be a sad dinner.
-We promised ourselves that we will maintain this tradition and tell our children the heritage of their amazing grandparents.
+A few years ago we had the first Tu b’Shevat without our mother.
+It was not to be a sad dinner.
+We promised ourselves that we would maintain this tradition and tell our children the heritage of their amazing grandparents.

 There is one ancient Oak tree in particular, found in the lower Galilee that will forever remind me of my parents.
 This tree reminds me of a story and of something my father would say to me as a boy that, to this day, fills me with confidence.
 He would say: